 Crafting Time takes place at the Roaming Goat at 115 S. Lake Street and will be open from 10:00 a.m. to 1:00 p.m., for kids to make Christmas cards to send to Meals on Wheels participants on Chrismas morning!

 Raffles & Wreaths are offered at Whistlestop Depot to peruse along with the Raffle Baskets.
 The Baskets will be loaded with toys and goodies for various ages.
 There will also be a Wreath Silent Auction.
 The parade lines up on Lafayette Street and kicks off at 6:30 p.m. then traveling through downtown and ending at Lake Street.
 Lighting of the Village Christmas Tree will be at roughly 7:15 p.m. with Christmas Carol singing, hot chocolate compliments of the Grass Lake Lions/Leos Clubs, with the Basket Raffle winners announced on site following the tree lighting.

-To start the tour, each traveler will pick up a passport & bakery bag from the Whistle Stop Depot or a participating destination.
-The passport takes the traveler to each destination which is clearly marked on the passport map to get theirpassport stamped and receive a cookie.
-Once they have their passport completely filled out, they return it to either the Whistle Stop or a Cookie Tour destination for a chance to win the grand prize.
+To start the cookie tour, each traveler will pick up a passport & bakery bag from the Whistle Stop Depot or participating destination.
+The passport takes the traveler to each destination which is clearly marked on the passport map to get their passport stamped and receive a cookie.
+Once they have their passport completely filled out, they return it to the Whistle Stop Depot Cookie Tour destination for a chance to win the grand prize.
 The grand prize is a collection of items from all the Cookie Tour destinations.